rodrigorincon84/user_api_framework/README.md

 # user_api_framework
-Api testing framework based on the premise that a user can perform actions, instead of the traditional api manager who hit a requests to endpoints
+Api testing framework based on the premise that a user can perform actions, instead of the traditional api manager who hit requests to endpoints